rasbt/mlxtend/docs/sources/CONTRIBUTING.md

 1. [ ]  Open a new "issue" on GitHub to discuss the new feature / bug fix
 2. [ ]  Fork the mlxtend repository from GitHub (if not already done earlier)
-3. [ ]  Create and check out a new topic branch
+3. [ ]  Create and check out a new topic branch (please don't make modifications in the master branch)
-4. [ ]  Implement a new feature or apply the bug-fix
+4. [ ]  Implement the new feature or apply the bug-fix
-5. [ ]  Add appropriate unit test functions
+5. [ ]  Add appropriate unit test functions in `mlxtend/*/tests`
 6. [ ]  Run `nosetests ./mlxtend -sv` and make sure that all unit tests pass
 7. [ ]  Check/improve the test coverage by running `nosetests ./mlxtend --with-coverage`
 8. [ ]  Check for style issues by running `flake8 ./mlxtend` (you may want to run `nosetests` again after you made modifications to the code)